romain-koenig/markdown-to-pdf/README.md

 ## Local Installation

-1. Clone the repository to your local machine using `git clone`.
+1. Clone the repository using `git clone`.
 2. Navigate to the project directory.
-3. Run `npm install` to install all dependencies.
+3. Run `npm install` to install dependencies.
-4. Once the dependencies are installed, you can start the application by running `npm start`.
+4. Start the application with `npm start`.

+## Deployment on GitHub Pages

+1. Make sure the `homepage` field is set in `package.json`.
+2. Run `npm run deploy` to publish on GitHub Pages.

 ## Contributions

-Contributions are always welcome!
-If you see an issue that you'd like to see fixed, the best way to make it happen is to help out by submitting a pull request implementing it.
+Contributions are welcome!
+Open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Demo

-You can see a live demo of the application [here](https://romain-koenig.github.io/markdown-to-pdf/).
+A live demo is available at [Markdown to PDF Demo](https://romain-koenig.github.io/markdown-to-pdf/).

 ## Available Scripts